What does Your True Story actually do?

 How much does a project cost?

 Every book is a custom creation.
 Pricing depends on length, complexity, interviews, research, and design.
-You can see pricing details on the Memoir and Milestone pages.
 After our initial conversation, I’ll send a clear proposal so you know exactly what’s included.

 Do you offer payment plans?

 Yes.
 Typically, projects are paid in instalments.
-For example: a deposit to start, two payments during the draft stage, and a final payment on completion (delivery of physical books).
+For example: a deposit to start, one payment upon delivery of the first draft, and a final payment upon completion (prior to delivery of physical books).
 We’ll agree a schedule that works for both of us.

 Is printing included in the price?